kyledhesi-nfocus/BDD-eCommerce-Project/README.md

 `livingdoc test-assembly BDD" "eCommerce" "Project.dll -t TestExecution.json`

-A 'LivingDoc.html' should appear in the 'net6.0' folder.
+A `LivingDoc.html` should appear in the 'net6.0' folder.

 **Allure Report Docs**

-Run the tests via Test Explorer - Naviagate to Solution Explorer and 'Open Folder in File Explorer' > Select the 'bin'...'Debug'...'net6.0' folders - ensure you can see 'allure-results' folder > Open a Command Prompt > Copy and paste the following:
+Run the tests via Test Explorer - Naviagate to Solution Explorer and 'Open Folder in File Explorer' > Select the 'bin'...'Debug'...'net6.0' folders - ensure you can see `allure-results` folder > Open a Command Prompt > Copy and paste the following:

 `allure serve allure-results`